ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

  Barista Interview: BAY ISLAND'S

-Jayme Brockman, 31, is the General Manager at Bay Island Coffee Co.
-Originally from south Florida, Brockman has now worked in the tiny coffee hut for almost two years.
-Aside choosing the best ingredients and making sure to know his customer's names, Brockman said it's important to make the coffee with a smile.
+Jayme Brockman, 31, is the general manager at Bay Island Coffee Co.
+Originally from South Florida, Brockman has now worked in the tiny coffee hut for almost two years.
+Aside from choosing the best ingredients and making sure to know his customers' names, Brockman said it's important to make the coffee with a smile.
 Meet your barista, Jayme Brockman: